Experiencing the Power of the Gospel

 Redactor: one who edits, revises, or shapes the literary sources that he has at hand.
 The "separation" of tradition and redaction is the primary task of form criticism.

-In a recent periodical Peritz sums up the views of form critics by stating that "it is only in one thing they all agree, namely that the earliest disciples of Jesus were too ignorant in literary method or too indifferent to....history to make an effort to perpetuate the memory of their Master.
+In a recent periodical Peritz sums up the views of form critics by stating that "it is only in one thing they all agree, namely that the earliest disciples of Jesus were too ignorant in literary method or too indifferent to biography or history, to make an effort to perpetuate the memory of their Master."
 The great fault of Form Criticism is its imaginative subjectivity in evaluating tradition.

 1. James Gardner, (1858).
 The Christian Cyclopedia, p.206, Glasgow: Blackie and Son.